What Qualifications are Needed to Be an Asset Manager?

-No matter what the core business activity of a company is, it would have to use various assets to achieve its goals.
-These assets can be physical, like the building the business operates out of or the machinery, and digital assets, like intellectual property, patents, or even financial investments.
+Regardless of a company’s core business activity, it must utilise various assets to achieve its objectives.
+These assets can be physical, like the building the business operates out of or the machinery.
+They can also be digital, such as intellectual property, patents, or financial investments.
 In all cases, the company needs dedicated professionals to manage these assets.

-Asset managers are highly experienced professionals who deeply understand their specific asset classes.
-Rather than being generalists, asset managers would likely be better off by specialising in a particular niche like infrastructure or digital asset management.
+Asset managers are highly experienced professionals who have a deep understanding of their specific asset classes.
+Asset managers should specialise in a niche, such as infrastructure or digital asset management.
+They should avoid being generalists.

 Photo by Nathan Kelly on Unsplash